quickapps/docs/eng/developers/jquery-ui.md

 	// You can pass libraries as an array list or as arguments:
 	$this->jQuery->definePreset('preset_name', 'ui.core', 'ui.widget');

-The first argument, `preset_name`, is the underscore name of your preset that you will use to attach it when using it:
+The first argument, `preset_name`, is the underscored name of your preset that you will use to attach it when using it:

     $this->jQuery->attach('preset_name');